opnfv/doctor/requirements/05-implementation.rst

   send to the Consumer, whereas one requirement of Doctor is to react on faults as fast as possible.

-  The existing message flow is shown in :num:`Figure #figure12`: after receiving an "event", a "notification agent" (i.e. "event publisher") will send a "notification" to a "Collector".
+  The existing message flow is shown in :numref:`figure12`: after receiving an "event", a "notification agent" (i.e. "event publisher") will send a "notification" to a "Collector".
 The "collector" is collecting the notifications and is updating the Ceilometer "Meter" database that is storing